April 27, 2025

 Diatomaceous Earth

 This powdery substance often strikes fear in the hearts of all bugs!
-When you’re having insect issues inside, diatomaceous earth can help in a pinch.

 There are two types of diatomaceous earth on the market, so be mindful when perusing the store shelves or researching online.
 Food-grade diatomaceous earth is safe for human consumption and is even used in animal feed to boost coat or fur appearance.